Dunsinane Hill: Pronunciation and etymology

 To facilitate the rhyme in the couplet "I will not be afraid of death and bane, Till Birnam forest come to Dunsinane" the pronunciation usually employed for Shakespeare's play has the accent on the first or third syllable, with a long "a" (i.e. /ˈdʌnsɪneɪn/ or /ˌdʌnsɪˈneɪn/).
 However, the correct pronunciation has the accent on the second syllable, with a short "a".

 An alternative spelling of the name is Dunsinnan.
 The derivation is Gaelic, "the hill of ants"; possibly a reference to the large number of people it took to build the fortress.

 Ascent

 The best access to Dunsinane Hill is from the rear of the Perthshire village of Collace on the northern side of Dunsinane Hill, between the village and the quarry.
 There is a small parking area there suitable for 4 or 5 cars, from which a steep, but clearly defined path leads directly to the summit.

+In popular culture

+Dunsinane Hill is the title of the third track on the 2025 Jethro Tull album Curious Ruminant.
+The song's lyrics allude to the Macbeth quote, but the overall theme is "ruthless ambition and betrayal of erstwhile brothers in arms".